microsoftgraph/microsoft-graph-docs/api-reference/v1.0/api/user_sendmail.md

-# user: sendMail
+# Send mail

-Send the message specified in the request body on the fly.
+Send the message specified in the request body.
 You can optionally save the message in the Sent Items folder.

 You can include a [file attachment](../resources/fileattachment.md) in the same **sendMail** action call.